ocf/ocfweb/ocfweb/docs/docs/staff/procedures/user-quotas.md

 something on OCF, which we encourage).

-To make an exception, just change their quota individually using `edquota -u {username}`.
+To make an exception, just change their quota individually using `edquota -u {username}` on `dataloss`.
 This will open a file in your editor showing their quota.
 Change the `soft` and `hard` columns to the number of kibibytes you wish to allocate, then save the file.

 You can disable the quota entirely by setting `0` for both the `soft` and `hard` limit, but this is **not recommended** because the next time somebody